LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

 Using a compound term allows easy partitioning of messages of the same kind in different groups.
-Note that you can define your own alternative message kind identifiers, for your own components, together with suitable definitions for their associated prefixes and output streams.
+Note that you can define your own alternative message kind identifiers for your own components, together with suitable definitions for their associated prefixes and output streams.

 The second argument of ``print_message/3`` represents the *component* defining the message being printed.
-Here *component* is a generic term that can designate e.g. a tool, a library, or some sub-system in a large application.
+In this context, *component* is a generic term that can designate, e.g., a tool, a library, or some sub-system in a large application.
 In our example, the component name is ``core``, identifying the Logtalk compiler/runtime.
 This argument was introduced to provide multiple namespaces for message terms and thus simplify programming-in-the-large by allowing easy filtering of all messages from a specific component and also avoiding conflicts when two components happen to define the same message term (e.g. ``banner``).
 Users should choose and use a unique name for a component, which usually is the name of the component itself.
 For example, all messages from the :doc:`../devtools/lgtunit` tool use ``lgtunit`` for the component argument.
 The compiler and runtime are interpreted as a single component designated as ``core``.

 The third argument of ``print_message/3`` is the message itself, represented by a term.
 In the above example, the message term is ``banner``.
 Using a term to represent a message instead of a string with the message text itself has significant advantages.
-Notably, it allows using a compound term for easy parameterization of the message text and simplifies machine-processing, localization of applications, and message interception.
+Notably, it allows using a compound term for easy parameterization of the message text and simplifies machine processing, localization of applications, and message interception.
 For example:

 .. code-block:: text